Pulse

 Bio

-New Haven, Connecticut’s 1960s Blues/Pysch Rock outfit Pulse rose from the ashes of two other popular area bands: The Shags and Bram Rigg Set.
-Both groups were managed by music entrepreneur, engineer, producer, label and studio owner Thomas “Doc” Cavalier.
-Cavalier also went by the moniker Trod Nossel and dubbed his recording studio and management company the same.
-Trod Nossel quickly inked Pulse to a record/management deal; and the sextet hit the studio with Cavalier behind the console.
-The result of their first studio effort, Can Can Girl b/w Bruitt Bradley, found release on ATCO Records in 1967.
+Hailing from New Haven, Connecticut, Pulse rose from the ashes of two area Garage Rock sensations: The Shags, who released a string of singles on multiple labels from 1965 – 1967, and Bram Rigg Set, who offered up one single on the Kayden label that hit #1 in Brazil.
+Bram Rigg Set was managed by music entrepreneur, engineer, producer, label and studio owner Thomas “Doc” Cavalier.
+Doc, a former dentist, also went by the moniker Trod Nossel and dubbed his recording studio and management company the same.
+Doc realized the potential of a collaboration between the former members of The Shags and Bram Rigg Set.
+Pulse was born.
+He inked the group to a record/management deal and the sextet hit the studio with Cavalier behind the console.
+The result of their first studio effort garnered instant success.
+In 1967 ATCO Records signed the band and released the single Can Can Girl b/w Bruitt Bradley crediting the band on the 45 as “The Pulse.”

 Pin It on Pinterest